J. B. M. Hertzog

+In 1941, Hertzog, who had resigned after South Africa - against his efforts - entered World War II on the side of the Allies, issued a statement in which he openly praised Nazism and said it needed to be adapted to South African needs under a fascist dictatorship.

 Early life and career

 Hertzog first studied law at Victoria College in Stellenbosch, Cape Colony.
 In 1889, he went to the Netherlands to read law at the University of Amsterdam, where he prepared a dissertation, on the strength of which he received his doctorate in law on 12 November 1892.

 Hertzog had a law practice in Pretoria from 1892 until 1895, when he was appointed to the Orange Free State High Court.
 During the Boer War of 1899–1902, he rose to the rank of general, becoming the assistant chief commandant of the military forces (Commando units) of the Orange Free State.
 Despite some military reverses, he gained renown as a resourceful leader of the Boer commandos who chose to continue fighting, the so-called "bitter-enders".
 Eventually, convinced of the futility of further bloodshed, he signed the Treaty of Vereeniging in May 1902.